A beautiful country...

 …with a tragic history

 But Guatemala’s Western Highlands exhibit one of the most extreme combinations of systemic poverty, illiteracy, and inequality in the hemisphere.
-Since the time of the Spanish conquest in the 1500s, government policies have excluded the indigenous Maya people from sharing in the benefits of the country’s economic growth.
+Since the time of the Spanish conquest in the 1500s, government policies have excluded the Indigenous Maya people from sharing in the benefits of the country’s economic growth.
 The Maya also endure the legacy of a brutal 36-year civil war that left more than 200,000 dead and hundreds of thousands displaced.
 Even two decades after the Peace Accords were signed, many Maya communities struggle to recover from the violence.

 Poverty, illiteracy, and inequality